ekalyoncu/vangas-cassandra/README.md

-# Cassandra Scala Driver
+# Vangas

 This is a Scala driver for [Apache Cassandra](https://github.com/apache/cassandra).
-This driver is fully asynchronous and non-blocking.
-It's based on [Akka-IO](http://doc.akka.io/docs/akka/2.3.6/scala/io.html) and [Akka-Actors](http://doc.akka.io/docs/akka/2.3.6/scala/actors.html).
+It is fully asynchronous and non-blocking based on [Akka-IO](http://doc.akka.io/docs/akka/2.3.6/scala/io.html) and [Akka-Actors](http://doc.akka.io/docs/akka/2.3.6/scala/actors.html).
 This driver is not a wrapper on [cassandra-java-driver](https://github.com/datastax/java-driver).
-It's implemented in Scala and there is no Java <-> Scala conversions.
-**Currently, this driver supports only Cassandra native-protocol-v3**.
+**Currently, vangas-cassandra supports only Cassandra native-protocol-v3**.

 ## Features

-* Non-blocking IO thanks to Akka-IO and NIO
+* Non-blocking IO
 * Query
 * Query value bindings
 * PreparedStatements